JAORMX/deet.blog/content/posts/day-20-deet-in-a-restaurant.md

 * The wound looked better.
 * Deet is still having a better schedule.
+* Her eating schedule has found a place.
 * Deet was in a restaurant for the first time.
 * She isn't scared of thunder.
 * She behaves very well with other dogs.